Welcome to the

 Gardens need people – they are, by definition – cultivated and not wild.
 Cultivation is an act that humans do.
 A verb – and if you don’t do it – then the garden will stop being the garden – and it will go back to being wild.

-You can certainly design for more or less input required (maintenance) from the cultivator (that is you) but what you don’t want to do it accidentally take on too much too fast.
+You can certainly design for more or less input required (maintenance) from the cultivator (that is you), but what you don’t want to do is accidentally take on too much too fast.
 You will cause yourself overwhelm and disappointment and ultimately discouragement that makes many budding gardeners give up.

 I don’t want that for you – so go slow – take your time.